wizziebot/wizz-vis/docs/guides/widgets.md

     <a href="{{ '/assets/images/widgets/table.png' | relative_url }}"><img src="{{ '/assets/images/widgets/table.png' | relative_url }}"></a>
 </figure>

-It will represent a TopN query.
+It will represent a TopN or GroupBy query.
 In addition to the required attributes, we have to set:

-* dimensions (one)
+* dimensions (at least one)
 * aggregators (at least one)
 * limit